mrafcent1/professional-README-generator/output/README.md

 ## Description

-This project generates a good readme automatically.
+This project is a command line app that generates a README markdown file from user input.

 ## Table of Contents